dmccreary/atam/docs/db-types/graph/index.md

 ### The Labeled Property Graph Model and Neo4j

 The emergence of **Neo4j** in the mid-2000s marked a pivotal moment in graph database history through its introduction of the **Labeled Property Graph (LPG)** model.
 This approach addressed the fundamental limitations of RDF by allowing both nodes and relationships to have properties directly attached to them.
+Neo4j 1.0 was released as generally available on February 23, 2010.

 The LPG model introduced several key innovations: